CHAPELLE de NOVILIS, organic viticulture and winemaking

 We call on them at two major periods of the year: the size (2 seasonal) and the harvest (14 seasonal).
 So far, they are people of all ages, living in the area, and looking for work.
 CHAPELLE de NOVILIS thus contributes to the reinstatement of Man at the center of economic activity.
 Some of these seasonal workers have become loyal.
 And anyway, we can always count on a happy and enduring team.

 a has another job.
 Her work as an employee of CHAPELLE de NOVILIS is extremely partial, but the little time she spends there is full and complete.
 Isabelle can intervene in the cellar, the logistics, the commercial, interventions “DIY” various and varied, essential in a small structure like ours.
 Isabelle is committed, hard-working, calm and always in the right mood.

 Your winemaker.
 6 years after the creation of CHAPELLE de NOVILIS, I continue to get excited about the vineyard, the wine, and this wonderful adventure.
 Commercial development limits my time to culture, with Laurent and Eric taking on this responsibility perfectly.
 Mine remain: vinification, commercial, administrative and regulatory management, and communication.
 I am passionate, enthusiastic, perfectionist, so demanding, and I strive to do my best to listen to you.

-The news of CHAPELLE of NOVILIS: Premium organic wines in Languedoc
+The news of CHAPELLE of NOVILIS: Great organic wines of Languedoc

-Do you want to follow the news at CHAPELLE de NOVILIS Premium organic wines in Languedoc ?
+Do you want to follow the news at CHAPELLE de NOVILIS great organic wines of Languedoc?
 You can follow us by going regularly in our news or like our page facebook.